dhruvbird/fs-notifier/README.md

 match a single file name for a given script, then that file is processed just once.

+### Key ```conf```

+You may specify as many directories in the ```watchdirs``` array as the number of directories you wish to watch.

+The ```metadatadir``` entry is a directory where the metadata about the completion status of the various scripts on the files being watched is stored.
+This is used in the case when the daemon is stopped and re-started to determine which files have been successfully processed by a certain script.
+This is why it is **ESSENTIAL** to keep the name of the script the same.
+If you **ABSOLUTELY MUST rename** a script, please also rename the folder under this directory to reflect the new name of the script.

+The ```http_port``` is the port on which the internal HTTP service will be listening for requests.

+### Key ```smtp```

-The configuration entry with a key of ```smtp``` indicates the SMTP configuration used to send out email in case of script execution failures.
+This entry indicates the SMTP configuration used to send out email in case of script execution failures.

 ## Installing